 The village of Cuan where a regular ferry service connects the island of Luing with Seil

 The village of Ellenabeich is also the place to get a ferry to the neighbouring island of Easdale, put on the map by organising the world stone skimming championships, but better known as the centre of the Scottish slate industry for almost three centuries.
 At the peak of the slate mining industry Easdale had a community of more than 500 working as many as seven quarries.
 Easdale slate was used at Glasgow Cathedral and Castle Stalker and also exported to Nova Scotia; the Marble and Slate Company of Netherlorn was formed in 1745.
 The great storm of 1850 flooded most of the quarries and without the means to pump the water away this was more or less the end of the slate industry on the island.
-It did continue though, on a much smaller scale, and the last slate was cut in the 1950s and the once active quarries are little more than still pools which provide a safe haven for a wide variety of flora and bird life.
+It did continue though, on a much smaller scale, and the last slate was cut in the 1950s.
+Today the once active quarries are little more than still and deep pools which provide a safe haven for a wide variety of flora and bird life.

 Easdale Island seen from the Isle of Seil, Mull in the background

 After the demise of the slate industry the population fell rapidly to only four people and the future of Easdale looked rather grim until descendants of the original workers and others moved to Eadale and turned it into a healthy community.
 There are some other interesting details to tell about Easdale.
 It’s the smallest permanently inhabited island of the Inner Hebrides, the island is car(e) free and it is claimed that Easdale, together with nearby Luing and Belnahua were “the islands that roofed the world”.
 The island is home to a folk museum which is owned and operated by Eilean Eisdeal, the Easdale Island community development group.

 Island of Birches